 Val Glinka teaches self-defense to students at Sylvania Southview High School .
 For decades, he’s suggested putting a can of wasp and hornet spray near your door or bed.
 Glinka says, “This is better than anything I can teach them.”
 Glinka considers it inexpensive, easy to find, and more effective than mace or pepper spray.
 The cans typically shoot 20 to 30 feet; so if someone tries to break into your home, Glinka says “spray the culprit in the eyes”.
 It’s a tip he’s given to students for decades.

-Let me state up front- if you are in a situation where you have no defensive weapons to use, then you absolutely must use what’s around you.
-Rocks, lamps, pens, sticks, dirt and yes- even wasp spray if it’s available.
+Let me state up front, if you are in a situation where you have no defensive weapons at your disposal.
+Then you absolutely must use what’s around you.
+Rocks, lamps, pens, sticks, dirt and yes… even wasp spray if it’s available.